-Task Document Location Managing your system For information about systems management software offered by Dell, see the Dell OpenManage Systems Management Overview Guide.
+Task Document Location For information about updating drivers and firmware, see the Methods to download firmware and drivers section in this document.
+Drivers Managing your system For information about systems management software offered by Dell, see the Dell OpenManage Systems Management Overview Guide.
 PowerEdge Manuals For information about setting up, using, and troubleshooting OpenManage, see the Dell OpenManage Server Administrator User's Guide.
-OpenManage Manuals For information about installing and using Dell Secure Connect Gateway, see the Dell Secure Connect Gateway Enterprise User's Guide.
-Software Serviceability Tools For information about partner programs enterprise systems management, see the OpenManage Connections Enterprise Systems Management documents.
+OpenManage Manuals For information about installing and using Dell Secure Connect Gateway, see the Dell Secure Connect Gateway Enterprise User's Guide. serviceability tools For information about partner programs enterprise systems management, see the OpenManage Connections Enterprise Systems Management documents.
 OpenManage Manuals Working with the Dell PowerEdge RAID controllers (if applicable) For information about understanding the features of the Dell PowerEdge RAID controllers (PERC), Software RAID controllers, or BOSS card and deploying the cards, see the Storage controller documentation.
-Storage Controller Manuals Understanding event and error messages For information about the event and error messages generated by the system firmware and agents that monitor system components, go to QRL > Look Up > Error Code, type the error code, and then click Look it up.
-QRL Troubleshooting your system For information about identifying and troubleshooting the PowerEdge server issues, see the Server Troubleshooting Guide.
+Storage Controller Manuals Understanding event and error messages For information about the event and error messages generated by the system firmware and agents that monitor system components, see the EEMI guide.
+EEMI Guide Troubleshooting your system For information about identifying and troubleshooting the PowerEdge server issues, see the Server Troubleshooting Guide.
 PowerEdge Manuals